Keisha Lance Bottoms: Biden administration

 After Biden's election, Bottoms was mentioned as a possible candidate for United States Secretary of Housing and Urban Development.
 In January 2021, Biden nominated Bottoms for a four-year term as the vice chair of civic engagement and voter participation at the Democratic National Committee, a role focused on protecting voting rights and expanding voter participation.

 In June 2022, it was announced that President Joe Biden had picked Bottoms to replace Cedric Richmond as the director of the Office of Public Liaison.
 On February 27, 2023, it was announced that Bottoms would be replaced by Stephen K. Benjamin in April 2023.
 On July 14, 2023, Biden appointed Bottoms to the President's Export Council.
 On January 20, 2025, it was reported that she was fired from office by President Donald Trump, although Bottoms has contended that she resigned the day prior without announcing her resignation publicly.

 2026 Georgia gubernatorial campaign

 On April 4, 2025, Bottoms announced her candidacy for the Democratic nomination for governor of Georgia in 2026.
+On May 19, 2026, she won the Democratic nomination in a six person primary.